Advanced Ideas in Estate Planning for Doctors

 Asset Protection Strategies for Early Career

-Perils abound for the newly minted professionals.
+Perils abound for the newly minted professional.
 As human capital is the engine that drives asset accumulation, career risk—that is, you might lose your job—is a huge consideration.
-There are many ways to mitigate this risk, and maintaining income is the primary concern early in your career.
+Maintaining income is the primary concern early in your career.

 Beyond that are many insurable risks, such as life, disability, health, and liability.
 These are discussed below.